 Lauren Tuckley is the Director of the Center for Research and Fellowships.
 She joined the department in August 2011, then GOFAR.
 Tuckley is dedicated to designing, developing, and administering transformative co-curricular research programs and mentoring Georgetown University students and young alumni competing for national and international fellowships.

 Tuckley is currently a Ph.D. student in Writing and Rhetoric at George Mason University where her research focuses on genre theory, occluded academic genres, and the rhetorical pedagogy of the personal statement.

 In 2016, she was the recipient of a Fulbright International Education Administrators award to Korea.
 And in 2017, she was a recipient of Georgetown University’s President’s Excellence award.

-Colleen Dougherty joined the Center in August 2021 as the Program Coordinator.
+Bill Cessato joined the Center in February 2022 as the Deputy Director.